marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - The Issuer must authenticate/identify the User properly according to the expectations of the Verifier (which may be defined in a specification, Trust Framework, or by convention).
+     - The Issuer must authenticate and identify the User properly according to the expectations of the Verifier (which may be defined in a specification, Trust Framework, or by convention).

 The issuance process utilizes OAuth 2.0-based flows, specifically the Authorization Code Flow, to securely authenticate the User.
 Moreover, the User authentication is performed using eIDAS-notified schemes or the PID, ensuring a high LoA.